The Bhutan Journal

 Call for Submission

-The Journal expects original articles on issues related to Bhutan and Bhutanese Diaspora.
-An ideal article shall have 3,000 to 5,000 words.
-All references must conform to APA Style.
+The Journal welcomes original contributions on topics related to Bhutan and the Bhutanese diaspora.
+Articles should ideally range between 3,000 and 5,000 words.
+All in‑text citations and references must follow APA style.